Radley College

-Radley College, formally St Peter's College, Radley, is a public school (independent boarding school for boys) near Radley, Oxfordshire, England, which was founded in 1847.
+Radley College or Radley School, formally St Peter's College, Radley or the College of St. Peter at Radley, is a public school (independent boarding school) for boys near the village of Radley, in Oxfordshire, in the United Kingdom.
+It was founded in 1847.
 The school covers 800 acre including playing fields, a golf course, a lake, and farmland.
 Before the counties of England were re-organised, the school was in Berkshire.

-Radley is one of only three public schools to have retained the boys-only, boarding-only tradition, the others being Harrow and Eton.
-Formerly this group included Winchester, although the latter school is currently undergoing a transition to co-ed status.
+Radley is one of four public schools which have retained the boys-only, boarding-only tradition, the others being Sherborne, Harrow, and Eton.
+Formerly this group included Winchester, although it is currently undergoing a transition to co-ed status.
 Of the seven public schools addressed by the Public Schools Act 1868 four have since become co-educational: Rugby (1976), Charterhouse (1971), Westminster (1973), and Shrewsbury (2014).
-For the academic year 2015/16, Radley charged boarders up to £11,475 per term, making it the 19th most expensive HMC (Headmasters' and Headmistresses' Conference) boarding school.
+For the academic year 2022/23, Radley charged boarders up to £14,850 per term, or £44,550 per annum.
+It is a member of the Rugby Group.

+In May 2025, Radley College announced one of the largest mergers in the independent charitable schools industry with Prep Schools Trust (PST).
+The merger deed, which will take effect formally in September 2025, will see funds, staff and ownership of the prep schools within PST to be transferred to the Charity of St Peter's College, Radley.

 History

 Radley was founded in 1847 by William Sewell (1804–79) and Robert Corbet Singleton (1810–81).
 The first pupil was Samuel Reynolds, who in 1897 wrote his reminiscences of school life.

 The school was originally housed in Radley Hall, now known as "Mansion".
 Radley Hall was built in the 1720s for the Stonehouse family.
 Later in the 18th century the estate passed to the Bowyer family, who commissioned Capability Brown to re-design the grounds.
 After the school was founded, extensive building work took place, beginning with Chapel (replaced by the current building in 1895), F Social and Octagon (the earliest living accommodation for the boys), Clock Tower, and in 1910 the dining hall (Hall).
 Building work has continued throughout the 20th and 21st centuries, with three new Socials, a weights-room/gym, a rowing tank, a theatre, and a real tennis court being completed since 2006.
 The Science Block was also expanded and refurbished in 2019.
 The grounds include a lake, a golf course and woodland.

 On 31 August 2017, The Daily Telegraph reported that a whistleblower had suggested that teachers had helped their students in an art GCSE exam.
 Investigations by the exam board found no fault beyond a minor technical breach of exam regulations.
 Radley College issued a statement expressing full support for staff and procedures both within the art department and across the school.

-On 6 July 2018, a plane trailing a banner reading "Make Radley Great Again" was flown over the school, in protest against Warden John Moule's campaign of modernisation.
-The £750 cost of the plane hire was raised by pupils at the school.
+On 6 July 2018, pupils hired a plane to tow a banner reading "Make Radley Great Again" over the school, reportedly in response to changes to the school branding and staff during John Moule's time as warden.